redrails/old-blog/_posts/2017-12-19-charting-the-rise-of-song-collaborations-with-scrapy-and-pandas.md

 ## Pandas

 If that all went to plan, we can now load in the json file as pandas dataframe (unless you changed the file path, it should be sitting in your working directory).
-If you can't wait for the spider to conclude, then you can import the file directly from github (you can also find the corresponding Billboard Hot 100 file there).
+If you can't wait for the spider to conclude, then you can import the file directly from github (you can also find the corresponding Billboard Hot 100 file [there](https://github.com/dashee87/blogScripts/tree/master/files)- you might prefer downloading the files and importing them locally).

 ```python